bschaeffer/getopti/README.md

 ## Problems to Solve/Todo

+* Validations are needed (i.e. making sure the same option can only get set once, etc...).
 * Much more documentation is needed (variables, constants, etc..)
-* A few more tests are needed (run `phpunit . && open Reports/index.html` for info on what needs testing)
+* A few more tests are needed (run `phpunit Test/ && open build/coverage/index.html` for info on what needs testing)
 * Add functionality that would allow indicating which options are allowed to be specified multiple times.
 Something like "ITEM [+]" or "[ITEM] [+]" (see Mercurial's help output as an example).

 ## License